norakirkizh/conjoint-sosci/README.md

 # Example of a conjoint survey experiment based on SoSci Survey platform

-This repository consists of all nessesary scripts for running a conjoint survey experiment on SoSci Survey, pre-processing, and the analysis in R.
+This repository consists of all necessary scripts for running a conjoint survey experiment on SoSci Survey, pre-processing, and the analysis in R.

 Conjoint survey experiment helps to identify peoples' preferences over a particular object of interest in a multidimentional framework.
 For instance, when users decides to read a news article online, they might consider several features (dimentions) of the article before reading it.
 Let's say topic relevance (climate change, immigration, health care), credibility of the news source (established media, new digital born news web site), and partizanship (Republican or Democrat) are the only possible features of news articles.
 How can we identify what feature has the largest utility and what combination of features is the most desiable for users?
 Conjoint survey experiments can help to answer this kind of questions.